 The Golden Horseshoe is the region that bends around the westernmost end of Lake Ontario in Canada.
 At the center of the horseshoe’s curve is Hamilton, a city of 520,000 known for industry, education and cultural diversity, having the third-largest foreign-born population in the country.
 Located 70 kilometers southwest of Toronto (the 2014 Intelligent Community of the Year), Hamilton was once known as the Steel Capital of Canada, producing 60% of the nation’s steel.
 It is also a successful lake port city and operates an airport that saw passenger traffic grow tenfold from 1996 to 2002.
 A 30-year economic development plan begun in 2003 set the goal of creating a massive aerotropolis industrial park around that airport to capitalize on its success.

 From Steel to Fiber

 Being an industrial city in the broadband economy, however, has its challenges.
 Its biggest steel producer nearly went bankrupt before returning to profitability in 2004.
 It subsequently sold out to US Steel, which sold to ArcelorMital of India.
 That company made major investments in the facility, making it one of the company’s most efficient and productive plants – but one that employs a much smaller number of more highly-skilled employees.

 Forging New Companies

 Creating New Land

 With a lack of new land for development, Hamilton has focused on remediation of industrial brownfield sites.
 Through an innovative program called ERASE, it offers financial incentives to companies to clean up and repurpose polluted sites.
-From 2011 to 2014, the city approved more than 130 development grant applications worth more than C$20 million.
+The city has approved hundreds of development grant applications worth more than C$20 million.
 Redevelopment underway has generated C$3 million in construction and created 650 jobs.